dcoomber/telegram-bot-bash-docker/README.md

 You'll need to update `docker-compose.yml` to mount your directories.
 For example, if you have customisations in `./scripts`:

-1. Add the following bindings
+1. Add the following bindings (consider creating a `docker-compose.override.yml` for these settings)

    ```yaml
       - type: bind